prrao87/fine-grained-sentiment/README.md

  - **Vader**: Rule-based, uses the `compound` polarity scores from the [VADER](https://www.nltk.org/_modules/nltk/sentiment/vader.html) library.
  - **Logistic Regression**: Trains a simple logistic regression model after converting the vocabulary to feature vectors and considering the effect of word frequencies using TF-IDF.
  - **SVM**: Trains a simple linear  support vector machine after converting the vocabulary to feature vectors and considering the effect of word frequencies using TF-IDF.
- - **FastText**: Trains a [FastText](https://fasttext.cc/docs/en/supervised-tutorial.html) classifier using a combination of tri-grams and a 7-word context window size.
+ - **FastText**: Trains a [FastText](https://fasttext.cc/docs/en/supervised-tutorial.html) classifier using a combination of trigrams and a 7-word context window size.
- - **Flair**: Trains a [Flair NLP](https://github.com/zalandoresearch/flair) classifier using ["stacked" embeddings](https://github.com/zalandoresearch/flair/blob/master/resources/docs/TUTORIAL_7_TRAINING_A_MODEL.md), i.e. a combined representation of ELMo word embeddings with Flair (forward and backward) string embeddings.
+ - **Flair**: Trains a [Flair NLP](https://github.com/zalandoresearch/flair) classifier using ["stacked" embeddings](https://github.com/zalandoresearch/flair/blob/master/resources/docs/TUTORIAL_7_TRAINING_A_MODEL.md), i.e. a combined representation of either GloVe, Bert or ELMo word embeddings and Flair (forward and backward) string embeddings.

 ## Installation